 This article on 103 Things to Do on a Money-Free Weekend will give you plenty of other ideas for having fun without spending money.

-One of the biggest ways to save a lot of money fast is to pay off your debt.
+One of the biggest ways to save a lot of money fast is to pay off your debt - especially personal loans and credit cards.
 Let me give you an example.

 Let’s say you’ve got a credit card with a balance of $15,000.
 The interest rate is 18% and the minimum payment is two percent of the balance.

 Your minimum payment on that card will be $300 per month.
-And you’ll be paying $225 in interest each month on that card.
+And you’ll be paying $225 in interest each month on that credit card debt.

 It’ll take you dozens of years to pay off that card if you’re only paying the minimum payment.
 And you’ll spend thousands of dollars on interest charges.

-Do your wallet a favor and transfer your consumer debt to a low or zero-interest introductory rate credit card.
+Some credit card companies will help you adjust your monthly payments to reduce this quicker - but many more don't.
+Do your wallet a favor and transfer your consumer debt to a low or zero-interest introductory rate credit card or personal loan.

-Then get that card paid off as soon as humanly possible.
+Then get that card or loan paid off as soon as humanly possible.

 Get Off the Couch & Start Lowering Your Monthly Bills!